allforabit/workspaces-starter-legacy/README.md

 I've chosen Jest as my test package for it's ease-of-use and support.
 As much as I absolutely *__hate__* Babel, it was required to get the ball rolling on account of various errors.
 I could simply convert the test structure to use independent `test.tsconfig.json`s but that would add to the repetitive tasks.
 I like the global configs and independent dependency trees approach I have.

-For Express, I'm using Supertest, and plan on adding Enzyme for React soon as well to cover the main areas of concern.
-Or, I may begin to branch these out for individual use cases.
-Still deciding.
+For Express, I'm using Supertest, and for React I use both Enzyme and React Testing Library across two separate test files: `.test.tsx` for Enzyme and `.spec.tsx` for React Testing Library.
+I do this for personal reasons, `spec` implies user interaction, where `test` implies data.
+Enzyme is best suited for the latter since it offers deep integration testing for an individual component, and RTL allows a high-level interactivity test.
+This this completely opinionated for me and my software practices, but I like to easily know where to find certain tests.

+Another note, I may switch to using `.(test | spec).tsx` instead of naming them, since they're named by their component folders.
+I prefer to reduce the amount of complexity as much as possible.

 ---